silentorb/marloth-story/books/fairytale/part5.md

 "Ooh!
 Ooh!" said Samantha, raising her little hand in the air and jumping up and down.
 "Adelle knows how to sew!
-She was taught by Miss Bethany, the greatest seamstress in the land!"
+She was taught by Miss Bethany, the bravest seamstress in the land!"

 Mr. Mosspuddle turned toward Adelle.
 "Is that true?
 Could you sew together James? *Would* you?"

-Adelle looked down at the blanket of body parts.
-She could not help feeling the weight of James' sacrifice for her.
+Adelle looked down at the blanket.
+She could not help feeling the weight of James' sacrifice.
 He had been telling the truth; he really *did* want to protect her.

 "I'll do it," she said.
 "I'll sew him back together."

 After more discussion, it was noted that several items would be needed for the procedure, and so the party set out to search for those things.
-Adelle sat nearby the searching, looking like she was trying fight off sleep.
+Adelle sat nearby the search, looking like she was trying fight off sleep.
 As they scoured the debris, Fugue sidled over to Mr. Mosspuddle confidentially.

 "What about the girl?" asked Fugue.
 "Should I tie her up so she doesn't run off again?"

 "What?
 No!" said Mr. Mosspuddle.
-"Her heart seems to be softening!
+"She seems to be coming around!
 If at all possible, she should accompany us willingly.
 After all, she is the heir to the throne."

 "Oh," said Fugue, clearly disappointed.

-As the group looked for the needed items, Mr. Mosspuddle also located a few items that, along with one of his books, could be used to heal Adelle's wounds.
+As the group looked for the needed items, Mr. Mosspuddle also located a few items that, along with help of one of his books, could be used to heal Adelle's wounds.
 After some time, Adelle felt her awareness returning and her attention clearing enough to ask the librarian how they had found her.